Air Conditioner Repair Checklist

 - Confirm your hands and feet are dry before you work on the panel or breakers.

 - Locate the breaker labeled “AC” and make sure it’s in the “on” location.
-If it’s triggered, the breaker will be in the middle of the panel or “off” spot.
+If it’s triggered, the breaker will be in the "off" position.

 - Steadily shift the breaker back to the “on” spot.
 If it instantly triggers again, leave it alone and get in touch with us at 937-845-1111.
 A fuse that keeps turning off may indicate your home has an electrical issue.